psrc/2015-12-scripting-workshop/index.md

 We will teach Python using the IPython notebook, a programming environment that runs in a web browser.
 For this to work, you will need an up-to-date browser.
 The current versions of the Chrome, Safari and Firefox browsers are all supported.
 Some older browsers, including Internet Explorer version 9 and below, are not.

-#### 5. SQLite
+#### 5. SQLite and Make

 SQL is a programming language used with databases.
 Here at PSRC, we have existing enterprise databases in MS-SQL and MySQL, but those are a bit complex to set up for desktop use.
 For this workshop, we use a very simple database manager called [SQLite](http://www.sqlite.org).
 The SQL language is essentially identical, so the skills will all transfer -- and having a simple desktop version of SQL has its own benefits!

+Make is a build tool that helps automate repetitive tasks.

-* The [Software Carpentry Windows Installer](https://github.com/swcarpentry/windows-installer/releases/latest) installs SQLite for Windows.
+* The [Software Carpentry Windows Installer](https://github.com/swcarpentry/windows-installer/releases/latest) installs SQLite and Make for Windows.
 If you already used the installer to install the nano text editor above, you don't need to run it again.
 Otherwise, run it now.

 #### 6. R Statistics